 - Parents, family and friends overly praised the child.

-- Learned manipulative behavior from his parents.
+- Seeing and learning manipulative behavior from parents.

 - Constant praise for exceptional looks or talents.

 - Extreme approval for good behavior, and extreme criticism for bad behavior in childhood.